villi02/TMA4320-Introduksjon-til-vitenskapelige-beregninger-prosjekter/README.md

 **Documentation:**
 - Detailed documentation can be found in the `docs` directory.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.